GEO has implemented a number of unique and innovative programs:

-Ravenhall Prison is redefining the role of prisons through the delivery of the Continuum of Care services provided by the GEO Group.
-The Department of Justice in the State of Victoria, Australia awarded the project to design, build, finance and manage Ravenhall Prison to the GEO Consortium in September, 2014.
+Ravenhall Correctional Centre is redefining the role of prisons through the delivery of the GEO Continuum of Care services provided by The GEO Group.
+The Department of Justice in the State of Victoria, Australia awarded the project to design, build, finance, and manage Ravenhall Correctional Centre to the GEO Consortium in September 2014.

-The new Ravenhall Facility will provide unprecedented levels of in-prison and post-release programs aimed at reducing recidivism and helping individuals reintegrate into society.
-The Ravenhall Facility and GEO will have a unified commitment to providing new approaches to reducing recidivism.
+The new Ravenhall Correctional Centre provides unprecedented levels of in-prison and post-release programs aimed at reducing recidivism and helping individuals reintegrate into society.
+The centre and GEO will have a unified commitment to providing new approaches to reducing recidivism.

 McFarland Gender Responsive Programs

 GEO and the California Department of Corrections and Rehabilitation signed a contract in 2014 to reopen the GEO-owned McFarland Community Reentry Facility located in McFarland, CA. The facility houses female inmates and is designed to provide enhanced rehabilitation and recidivism reduction programs designed specifically for women.
 Implementing the GEO Continuum of Care model, the McFarland facility provides enhanced rehabilitation and recidivism reduction programs, including evidence-based cognitive behavioral treatment, GED and Adult Basic Education, Life Skills programs and inmate work and training programs.